liferay/liferay-docs/develop/tutorials/articles/140-application-security/04-authentication-pipelines/02-authentication-pipelines.markdown

 # Password-Based Authentication Pipelines [](id=password-based-authentication-pipelines)

-By default, once a user submits credentials to @product@, those credentials are checked against @product@'s database, though you can also delegate authentication to an LDAP server.
-To use some other system in your environment instead of or in addition to checking credentials against @product@'s database, you can write an `Authenticator` and insert it as a step in @product@'s authentication pipeline.
+By default, once a user submits credentials, those credentials are checked against @product@'s database, though you can also delegate authentication to an LDAP server.
+To use some other system in your environment instead of or in addition to checking credentials against the database, you can write an `Authenticator` and insert it as a step in the authentication pipeline.

 Because the `Authenticator` is checked by the Login Portlet, you can't use this approach if the user must be redirected to the external system or needs a token